Parabol USD (PARAUSD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Parabol USD Historical Price

-According to the latest data gathered on Parabol USD live price page, the current price of Parabol USD is 0.99977USD.
-The circulating supply of Parabol USD(PARAUSD) is 255.57K PARAUSD , giving it a market capitalization of $256.05K.
+According to the latest data gathered on Parabol USD live price page, the current price of Parabol USD is 1.002USD.
+The circulating supply of Parabol USD(PARAUSD) is 255.57K PARAUSD , giving it a market capitalization of $256.16K.

 - 30 Days0.00%$ --$ 1.0098$ 0.997060